 Evidence-based treatment is a term you may have come across while researching your options for addiction treatment.
 It’s important to understand what the term means and how it may impact your addiction treatment and experience in drug and alcohol rehab.

-What Is Evidence-Based Addiction Treatment?
+What Is Evidence-Based Addiction Treatment for Substance Abuse?

 Although many rehab centers or addiction treatment programs emphasize the fact that they utilize evidence-based treatment methods, what does this actually mean?
 According to the EBP Substance Abuse, for a treatment method to be “evidence-based”, it must have published research citing it as such or be recognized by reputable organizations as evidence-based.1